Mottie/Keyboard/README.markdown

 ## Change Log

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.20.0 (2/15/2015)

+* Build
+  * Add build process.
+  * Rename "all.js" to "keyboard-layouts-greywyvern.js"
+  * Combine all other layouts into a "keyboard-layouts-combined.js" file.
+  * Combine all extensions into "jquery.keyboard.extension-all.js" file.
+  * Create a minimized version of all files (css & js) in a 'dist' folder.
+  * Removed all `.min.js` files from the `js` folder; this might break some external demos.
+* Core
+  * Add "keysetChange" event; fired when the visible keyset changes.
+  * Moved internal class names to `$.keyboard.css`.
+  * Moved internal event names to `$.keyboard.events`.
+  * Perform max length check before validating.
+* Docs
+  * Add jQuery & jQuery UI files.
+  * Replace tooltip plugin.
+  * Add keyboard svg icon.
+  * Layout demo now uses combined layouts file instead of loading each layout separately.
+  * Navigation demo now includes external caret navigation buttons that work without the toggle engaged.
+* Mobile
+  * Fix mobile css styles.
+  * Fix issues with mobile theming.
+* Navigate
+  * Fixed broken extension code.
+  * Add navigation functions that work in untoggle mode.
+* Preview Keyset
+  * Add new preview keyset extension.
+  * Choose which keysets to preview & use pure css to display it.

 ### Version 1.19.3 (1/3/2015)